tylerharter/cs301-projects/fall19/p8/stage1.md

 }
 ```

 Note that the movie files DO have a CSV header.
+You must use it to
+find the indexes (hardcoding 0, 1, etc will lose you points).

 Also note that the values for `directors`, `actors`, and ```genres```
 always contain lists, even if those lists contain a single value.